zetaraku/ava/docs/03-assertions.md

 ### `.assert(actual, message?)`

-Asserts that `actual` is truthy.
+Assert that `actual` is truthy.
 Returns a boolean indicating whether the assertion passed.

 ### `.truthy(actual, message?)`